 Chemical engineers can advance their careers from manufacturing plants to technical sales and company management.
 The market for chemical engineers is expected to be reasonably flat over the next few years.
 Job growth, however, in closely-related fields, such as biomedical engineering, is expected to be much faster than average job growth according to the US Department of Labor.
 A mid-career salary of $109,000 is the average.

-The median starting salary for a materials engineer is $60,400.
-Materials engineers work at developing and testing materials used in the production of industrial and consumer products.
-Until the year 2020, the job growth for a materials engineer position is expected to be around 9% with a mid-career salary of approx. $103,000.
+From now to the year 2028, the job growth for a materials engineer position is expected to be limited, with a mid-career salary of approx. $93,360¹.

 If you are looking for a stable and enriching career It’s important to not only consider the highest paid engineering jobs available, but also the engineering fields with the best potential for advancement and employment opportunities.
 In industries where demand outstrips availability you will find the highest potential earnings along with job security.